debridge-finance/dln-taker/README.md

 ### Setting a TVL budget

 It is now possible to define a budget (priced in the US dollar) of assets deployed and locked on the given chain.
-This allows to limit the risks of having to much liquidity on a particular chain, which is the case when a lof of orders are coming from such chain during a turmoil.
+This allows to limit the risks of having too much liquidity on a particular chain, which is the case when a lof of orders are coming from such chain during a turmoil.

 Any new order coming from the given chain to any other supported chain that potentially increases the TVL beyond